Causal clustering: design of cluster experiments under network interference: Optimization over the choice of the clustering

+where $\xi_n = (\lambda \bar{\phi}_n^2/\bar{\psi})^{-1}$.
+The first component captures the worst-case variance contribution, and the second component captures the squared worst-case bias contribution.

-Equation \eqref{eqn:optimization_v2} solves a min-cut problem with an additional \textit{penalization} term that depends on the variance of the clusters' size.
-The optimization problem in Equation \eqref{eqn:optimization_v2} is similar in spirit to, though different from, the minimum normalized-cut problem \citep[e.g.,][]{shi2000normalized, ling2020certifying}, whose objective is $ \sum_{k=1}^K \sum_{i: c(i) = k}|j \in \mathcal{N}_i: c(i)\neq c(j) |/ \sum_{i: c(i) = k}|\mathcal{N}_i|. $ Different from our proposal, standard min-cut problems use a different denominator (since the objective is not motivated by the bias of treatment effect estimators), and do not account for the additional variance component.
-Here, researchers should balance the bias and variance in the choice of the clusters.
-To the best of our knowledge, the problem in Equation \eqref{eqn:optimization_v2} has not been studied before.
+Equation \eqref{eqn:optimization_v10} solves a weighted min-cut problem with an additional \textit{penalization} term that depends on the variance of the clusters' size.
+The optimization problem in Equation \eqref{eqn:optimization_v10} differs from the minimum normalized-cut problem \citep[e.g.,][]{shi2000normalized, ling2020certifying}, or related graph clustering problems \citep[see][and references therein]{pokhilko2019d, parker2017optimal, zhang2023asymptotics} whose objective only depends on measures of cluster purity such as $ \sum_{k=1}^K \sum_{i: c(i) = k}|j \in \mathcal{N}_i: c(i)\neq c(j) |/ \sum_{i: c(i) = k}|\mathcal{N}_i|. $ Different from our proposal, standard min-cut problems use a different denominator (since the objective is not motivated by the bias of treatment effect estimators), and, most importantly, do not account for the additional variance component.
+Here instead, researchers should balance the bias \textit{and variance} for the clusters.
+To our knowledge, the problem in Equation \eqref{eqn:optimization_v10} has not been studied before.